-As described under the heading Certain Non-Canadian Income Tax Considerations - Certain Material German Income, Withholding and Real Estate Transfer Tax Considerations in the IPO Prospectus dated March 28, 2013, the German SPV would be subject to municipal trade tax ("TT") if it acts through a German permanent establishment.
-Management of the REIT have assumed that the German SPV will not be subject to TT based on the REIT's current understanding of the structure.
+As described under the heading Certain Non-Canadian Income Tax Considerations - Certain Material German Income, Withholding and Real Estate Transfer Tax Considerations in the last offering prospectus dated July 18, 2016, the German SPV and/or CanCorp Cologne S.à r.l. would be subject to municipal trade tax ("TT") if it acts through a German permanent establishment.
+Management of the REIT have assumed that neither the German SPV nor CanCorp Cologne S.à r.l. will not be subject to TT based on the REIT's current understanding of the structure.
 However, no assurances can be given that the German SPV will not be subject to TT.